lordlabuckdas/snare/README.md

 - You need Python3.6 to run SNARE
 - This was tested with a recent Ubuntu based Linux.
+- [Optional] Firefox and Geckodriver for headless browsing using Selenium

 #### Steps to setup